rackd/mon-on/README.md

 2. **Optional Installation via make:**

     mon-on can be optionally installed as a system service using the provided Makefile targets.

+    The service file must be edited before running this commnad.
+Please see the service file for more info.
     ```bash
     sudo make install
     ```